statianzo/rn-mini/readme.md

 `units=I` returns imperial metrics instead of metric.

+**To prevent rate limiting:** replace `https://api.weatherbit.io` with `https://weatherbitproxy-hbpqeytmef.now.sh`, a cached proxy of weatherbit's API.

 ## Getting real

 After knowing the shape of the response, it can be used to show real data in